plotly/plotly.py/doc/python/static-image-export.md

 ## Specify Image Export Engine

+!!! note

-> The `engine` parameter, as well as Orca support, is deprecated in Plotly.py 6.2.0 and will be removed after September 2025.
+    The `engine` parameter, as well as Orca support, is deprecated in Plotly.py 6.2.0 and will be removed after September 2025.

 If `kaleido` is installed, it will automatically be used to perform image export.
 If it is not installed, plotly.py will attempt to use `orca` instead.
 The `engine` argument to the `to_image` and `write_image` functions can be used to override this default behavior.